Iphicrates: Biography

-The son of a shoemaker of the deme of Rhamnous, he was later married to the daughter of the Thracian King Cotys and had a son with her.
+The son of a shoemaker of the deme of Rhamnous, he was later married to the daughter of the Thracian King Cotys I and had a son with her.
 His son was named Menestheus (Μενεσθεύς), after the legendary King of Athens during the Trojan War.
-Iphicrates' other son, who was also called Iphicrates, was sent as the Athenian ambassador to the Persian court sometime before 335 BC.
+Iphicrates's other son, who was also called Iphicrates, was sent as the Athenian ambassador to the Persian court sometime before 335 BC.
 He was captured by Alexander the Great along with the Persian court and other Greek ambassadors in the aftermath of the Battle of Issus.
-Alexander treating him with special honour both from friendship to the city of Athens and from recollection of his father's glory, when he died from an unknown disease Alexander paid for the transportation of his body to his homeland.
+Alexander treated him with special honour, both from friendship to the city of Athens and from recollection of his father's glory; when he died from an unknown disease Alexander paid for the transportation of his body to his homeland.

 When Eurydice I of Macedon asked Iphicrates (the elder) to protect her sons after the death of Amyntas III of Macedon, he took them under his protection.

 Plutarch wrote that Iphicrates thought that the mercenary soldier might well be fond of wealth and fond of pleasure, in order that his quest for the means to gratify his desires might lead him to fight with greater recklessness.

 Iphicratean reforms

 He owes his fame as much to the improvements he made in the equipment of the peltasts or light-armed mercenaries (named for their small pelte shield) as to his military successes.
-Historians have debated about just what kind of "peltasts" were affected by his reforms; one of the most popular positions is that he improved the performance of the Greek skirmishers so that they would be able to engage in prolonged hand-to-hand fighting as part of the main battle line, while another strong opinion posits that he worked his changes upon the mercenary hoplites that were an important factor in late 5th and early 4th century B.C.
-Greek land warfare.
+Historians have debated about just what kind of "peltasts" were affected by his reforms; one of the most popular positions is that he improved the performance of the Greek skirmishers so that they would be able to engage in prolonged hand-to-hand fighting as part of the main battle line, while another strong opinion posits that he worked his changes upon the mercenary hoplites that were an important factor in late 5th and early 4th century BC Greek land warfare.
 A third possibility is that his reforms were limited to hoplites serving as marines on board ships of the Athenian navy.